yhirano55/tolerance/README.md

 Foo.sayyy # => :say!
 ```

 Regards almost of all typo as **tolerance**...!!
-Bye typo, forever..:wave::alien:
+Bye typo, forever..:wave:

 ## License